ArticlesHow to Stick With Your Treatment Plan

 You can use the Internet to find good health and treatment information, as long as you are cautious, the AHRQ says.

 Many sites provide information that's inaccurate, even dangerous.
-Make sure the source is medically sound, such as those found at http://www.healthfinder.gov, or an accredited association, such as Mental Health America.
+Make sure the source is medically sound, such as those found at the healthfinder site of the U.S. Department of Health and Human Services, or an accredited association, such as Mental Health America.
 Or find a site sponsored by a medical school or university medical center.

 You also can search for articles about your illness by visiting the National Library of Medicine's online catalog of medical journal articles.